roniel06/ntiproject/Readme.md

    [http:localhost:8081/swagger](http:localhost:8081/swagger)

 ### User Story:

+As an employee, I want to be able to get registered so i can login into the system.
+  A Form should ask for my name, email and password.
+As an employee I want to be able to login into the system, a form should ask me for the email and the password that was previously registered.

 As an employee I want to be able to create, delete, update, and get Items, the items must have
  - Id
  - Item Number